armary12/order-service/README.md

 docker pull armary12/order-microservice
 ```

-# Microservice Design
+# Microservice Architecture Overview

 ---

-## Customer Service
+### Customer Service
 Manages customer profiles, registrations, authentication, addresses, and preferences.

----

-## Merchant Service
+### Merchant Service
-Handles merchant registration, profile management, and basic restaurant configurations.
+Handles merchant registration, profile management, and restaurant configurations.

----

-## Menu Service
+### Menu Service
-Manages food menus for each merchant, including items, categories, descriptions, and images.
-This service allows merchants to update their menus independently of other services.
+Manages food menus for each merchant (items, categories, descriptions, images) with independent updates.

----

-## Order Service
+### Order Service
-Processes order creation and management.
-It tracks the order lifecycle (e.g., waiting for confirmation, cooking, delivering, completed, cancelled) and communicates with other microservices as needed.
+Processes orders, tracks lifecycle stages (waiting, cooking, delivering, completed, cancelled), and communicates with other services.

----

-## Payment Service
+### Payment Service
-Handles cashless transactions by integrating with both banking transfers and credit card gateways.
-It ensures secure payment processing and reconciliation.
+Handles cashless transactions via banking transfers and credit card gateways with secure processing and reconciliation.

----

-## Delivery Service
+### Delivery Service
 Manages dispatch, tracking, and assignment of orders to delivery personnel or third-party logistics.

+### Notification Service
+Sends real-time notifications (email, SMS, push) for order updates and promotions.

+### Pricing Service
+Manages pricing strategies and dynamic rules (regular, surge, discount) with integration to Menu and Promotion services.

+### Promotion Service
+Manages promotional campaigns, discount codes, and coupon management for special deals and effectiveness tracking.

+### Landing Page Service
+Handles the public-facing marketing website and landing pages for merchant highlights, promotions, and general platform info.

 ---

-## Notification Service
-Sends real-time notifications (via email, SMS, or push notifications) to customers, merchants, and delivery partners about order updates and promotions.
+# Useful Public cloud services

 ---

-## Pricing Service
-Manages pricing strategies and dynamic pricing rules for food items, including regular prices and potential surge or discount pricing.
-This service may integrate with both the Menu and Promotion services.
+### Message Queue:
+Use a service like AWS SQS to let different parts of your system talk to each other without waiting.

+### Serverless Functions:
+Use services like AWS Lambda to run small tasks automatically, such as sending notifications or processing data.

+### IDP & Session Management:
+Use AWS Cognito for easy and secure user logins, and a managed Redis service for keeping track of user sessions.

+### Logging & API Gateway:
+Use centralized logging tools (like AWS CloudWatch) to watch your system, and an API gateway to manage and secure incoming requests.

 ---

-## Promotion Service
-Manages promotional campaigns, discount codes, and coupon management.
-It allows the platform to offer special deals and track promotional effectiveness.

----

-## Landing Page Service
-Handles the public-facing marketing website and landing pages.
-This service is responsible for presenting merchant highlights, promotional content, and general information about the platform to potential customers.

----

-## Project Overview
+## Order service Overview
 This is an Order Microservice for a Food Delivery Platform developed using Kotlin and Spring Boot.
 The microservice handles order creation, status management, and provides REST endpoints for order-related operations.

 ## Technology Stack